ENJ1/aok/README.md

 - Installing Arch Linux is fully automated.
 It's easy for a beginner.
 No Linux experience is required.
 - Mirror checking for speed and improved 24/7 reliability.
 - AOK Custom Command line utilities for advanced users: dim, spoof, and tpad
-- Has Panfrost Opensource 3D accelleration.
+- Has LibGL proprietary Mali 3D accleration.

 ## Compatible Chromebooks
 - Asus C201PA